Youssef-Beltagy/UW-CPP/docs/README.md

 I wrote a simple program that tests the basic needs of CSS courses at UWB so you can test your WSL environment.
+You can download it as a zip file or go to the github repository from the top.